suilan/challenges/README.md

-# codejam-google
+# Programming Challenges

-Collection of codejam challenges from google.
-Theses challenges can be found at https://codingcompetitions.withgoogle.com/codejam.
+The solved challenges and exercises from many different platforms.